wesdell/test_api/README.md

 ## How to use:

-You have to take into account _remembering the username and password created._ You do not stress about password security. _We use a hash and a salt to maintain data security._
+You have to take into account _remembering the username and password created or using sign-in with Google._ You do not stress about password security. _We use a hash and a salt to maintain data security._

 ### JSON